-The ROBO Global[®] Robotics and Automation Index was created on August 2, 2013 and is designed to measure the performance of Robotics and Automation Companies.
+The ROBO Global® Robotics and Automation Index was created on August 2, 2013 and is designed to measure the performance of Robotics and Automation Companies.
 Eligible Index components are common and preferred equity securities.
 Convertible stock, bonds, warrants, rights, and preferred stock that provide a guaranteed fixed return are not eligible for inclusion in the Index.
 Robotics and Automation Companies eligible for inclusion in the Index will derive a portion of revenues and profits from robotics-related and/or automation-related products and/or services, as determined by the Index Provider.
-Daily index values can be viewed on Bloomberg and Reuters.
-As of July 31, 2020, the ROBO Global[®] Robotics and Automation Index comprised 86 securities.
-As of July 31, 2020, the average market capitalization and one-year trading volume of the Index components were \$19.6 billion and \$119.8 million, respectively.
-More information about the Index may be reviewed on the following website: www.roboglobal.com.
+As of August 1, 2022, the ROBO Global® Robotics and Automation Index comprised 82 securities.
+As of August 1, 2022, the average market capitalization and one-year trading volume of the Index components were \$24.64 billion and 2.89 million shares, respectively.

 The ROBO Global® Healthcare Technology and Innovation Index launched on April 30, 2019, and is designed to measure the performance of companies that have a portion of their business and revenue derived from the field of healthcare technology, and the potential to grow within this space through innovation and/or market adoption of such companies' products and/or services ("Healthcare Technology Companies").
 Healthcare Technology Companies eligible for inclusion in the Index will derive a distinct portion of their business and revenue the Healthcare Technology field.
 Eligible Index components are companies that are exchange listed, have a market capitalization exceeding \$200 million at the time of inclusion on the Index and a minimum trailing 3-month average daily volume of USD \$1,000,000 at the time of inclusion.
 Existing Index components must maintain a market capitalization of at least \$100 million.
 Index components that meet the foregoing eligibility requirements are selected from a proprietary database of Healthcare Technology Companies ("HTEC Database") that are organized into several different sub-sectors.
 The Index consists of securities of both U.S. and foreign issuers, including securities of issuers located in emerging market countries.
 The Index Provider expects, under normal circumstances, at least 20% of the Index components to represent securities of non-U.S. issuers, including China A shares, which are shares of mainland China-based companies that trade on the Chinese stock exchanges.
 Index constituents are weighted according to their HTEC Score.
 Such weighting is calculated by dividing a company's HTEC score by the sum of all available HTEC Scores in the eligible universe (except that China A Shares' weightings are subject to reduction if their weight exceeds a certain number and such excess is redistributed pro-rata across the remaining constituents).
 The Index is rebalanced and additions are made quarterly.
 Deletions from the Index may be made at any time due to changes in business, mergers, acquisitions, bankruptcies, suspensions, de-listings and spin-offs, or for other reasons as determined at the sole discretion of the Index Provider.
-As of July 31, 2020, the Index comprised 84 securities.
-As of July 31, 2020, the average market capitalization and one-year trading volume of the Index components were \$28.4 billion and \$142.3 million, respectively.
+As of August 1, 2022, the Index comprised 79 securities.
+As of August 1, 2022, the average market capitalization and one-year trading volume of the Index components were \$31.22 billion and 1.56 million shares, respectively.